It Pays to Advertise (1936 film)

 It Pays to Advertise or simply Advertise!
 (Swedish: Annonsera!) is a 1936 Swedish comedy film directed by Anders Henrikson and starring Thor Modéen, Håkan Westergren and Birgit Tengroth.
-It was shot at the Råsunda Studios in Stockholm.
-The film's sets were designed by the art director Arne Åkermark.
-It is inspired by the 1914 Broadway play It Pays to Advertise by Roi Cooper Megrue and Walter C. Hackett, previously adapted into the 1931 film of same title starring Carole Lombard.
+The film was shot at the Råsunda Studios in Stockholm and its sets were designed by the art director Arne Åkermark.
+It is based on the 1914 Broadway play It Pays to Advertise by Roi Cooper Megrue and Walter Hackett, previously adapted into the 1931 American film of same title starring Carole Lombard.

 Synopsis

 The son of a soap tycoon is so reckless with money and living a life of luxury that his father cuts him off financially.
-With a small amount of money, encouraged by his father's secretary, establishes his own competing soap-manufacturing business which relies heavily on a strong advertising campaign.
+With a small amount of money, encouraged by his father's secretary, the son establishes his own competing soap-manufacturing business which relies heavily on a strong advertising campaign.